How many of you slept in on New Year’s Day?

 Most of my family did.
 But, while we all went to bed after midnight, I alone got up well before dawn.
-I couldn’t wait to begin the first day of the year!
+I couldn’t wait to begin the first day of 2021, the year I’m determined to sleep better!

 Don’t get me wrong – I can definitely sleep in with the best of them.
 And interestingly, as the father of five children, I’m the witness to an entire range of sleep patterns: